The Origin of Life

 Since weather forecasters are part of nature, it seems clear that nature contains elements capable of predicting the future.

 Organisms can not only predict the future, they can influence it.
-They can have plans and goals.
+They have plans and goals.
 The evolutionary process consists of a number of such individuals - and it effectively inherits the goals of the individuals that compose it.

 So - the question can legitimately be asked - what is evolution's "goal" - what is it heading towards?